 The PRDOH CDBG-MIT Action Plan uses the terms "critical lifelines" and "critical infrastructure" interchangeably, and has adopted the following definition: those systems and assets, whether physical or virtual, so vital to Puerto Rico that the incapacity or destruction of such systems and assets would render other lifelines unusable or inaccessible and would have a debilitating impact on the people of Puerto Rico.
-Based on extensive analysis of hazards, risks and lifeline assets in Puerto Rico, PRDOH has determined that critical lifelines include sectors within Energy, Transportation, Communications, and Food, Water, and Shelter.
+Based on extensive analysis of hazards, risks and lifeline assets in Puerto Rico, PRDOH has determined that critical lifelines include sectors within Energy, Transportation, Communications, Food, Water, and Shelter.
 For example, access to both food and healthcare depend on the roads being passable; and no lifeline can be operable without energy and communication.
-According to FEMA, "While [the lifeline concept was] developed to support response planning and operations...[E]fforts to protect lifelines, prevent and mitigate potential impacts to them, and building back stronger and smarter during recovery will drive overall resilience.".92 Increasing and improving resilience in Puerto Rico through mitigation efforts depends upon the immediate stabilization of lifelines and fortification of assets.
+According to FEMA, "[e]fforts to protect lifelines, prevent and mitigate potential impacts to them, and building back stronger and smarter during recovery will drive overall resilience."
+95 Increasing and improving resilience in Puerto Rico through mitigation efforts depends upon the immediate stabilization of lifelines and fortification of assets.